January 30, 2013

 Ongoing care and adoption for animals in dire straits

-As one of The HSUS' Emergency Placement Partners, the northern Virginia shelter not only reaps the rewards of being able to give downtrodden dogs a second chance, but they score a bevy of other benefits, too.
+As one of The HSUS's Emergency Placement Partners, the northern Virginia shelter not only reaps the rewards of being able to give downtrodden dogs a second chance, but they score a bevy of other benefits, too.

 "We'd all get so excited whenever we got an EPP call to take in rescued dogs," recalls Loudon County Animal Shelter's former deputy chief Janette Reever.
 "With any big rescue case, all the media coverage really grabs the public's attention and tugs at their hearts.
 People who had never visited our shelter before would drive down, wanting to do their part to help the animals.